brunosag/apollo/README.md

 🏗️ ***Front-end currently in development.***

 Apollo is a Kanban-style list-making application built with Django and Django REST Framework.
-Through an API, users are allowed to authenticate using JSON Web Tokens and perform CRUD operations on Boards, Lists, and Cards.
+Through an API, users are allowed to authenticate using JWT and perform CRUD operations on Boards, Lists, and Cards.

 ### Built With